Build Efficient Metabolic Machinery

 I don’t care about your weight.
 You don’t have to lose weight.
 Really.
 I mean it.

 But if your numbers are out of whack you do have to restore muscle.

 Restoring lean muscle mass is the second step of Dr. Lavine’s Ten Step Program to Conquer Chronic Illness.

-When you’re ready to move forward to this second step of the program, there are four basic strategies you’ll follow:
+When you’re ready to move forward to this third step of the program, there are four basic strategies you’ll follow: